The probabilistic world: Probabilistic and deterministic evolution

 The limit $\beta \to \infty$ corresponds to the ground state.

 Without boundary terms the ground state is the minimum of $H_\text{cl}$.
 This minimum is highly degenerate.
-For every possible configuration of "initial spins" $s_\gamma(t_\text{in})$, or corresponding $\tau_\text{in}$, there is a "trajectory in configuration space" dictated by the sequence of maps $\rho \to \tau(\rho)$.
-For this trajectory one has $H_\text{cl} = 0$, while for all other configurations with given $\tau_\text{in}$ one finds $H_\text{cl} > 0.$ For these other trajectories one has $H_\text{cl} = n_E >0$, where $n_E$ is the "number of errors", e.g. the number of points $m$ for which $\tilde{\cL} = 1$.
+For every possible configuration of ``initial spins" $s_\gamma(t_\text{in})$, or corresponding $\tau_\text{in}$, there is a ``trajectory in configuration space" dictated by the sequence of maps $\rho \to \tau(\rho)$.
+For this trajectory one has $H_\text{cl} = 0$, while for all other configurations with given $\tau_\text{in}$ one finds $H_\text{cl} > 0.$ For these other trajectories one has $H_\text{cl} = n_E >0$, where $n_E$ is the ``number of errors", e.g. the number of points $m$ for which $\tilde{\cL} = 1$.
 For the ground state one has $H_\mathrm{cl}=0$.
 The number of degenerate ground states amounts to $2^{M}$, given by the number of different configurations $\tau_\text{in}$.

 In the presence of boundary conditions in the form of boundary terms the probabilistic system becomes more complex.
 Due to the degeneracy of the minima of $H_\text{cl}$ the boundary information propagates into the bulk.
 Conceptually, the solution is straightforward.
 The different trajectories corresponding to different $\tau_\text{in}$ are weighed with probabilities corresponding to the boundary conditions.
 One can solve the Schr\"odinger type evolution equation for the classical wave function, using the orthogonal step evolution operator.
 In practice, such a solution can be rather involved, as we demonstrate by a simple example below.

 One may in this case try to solve important aspects of the problem, as the computation of correlation functions, by other methods of statistical physics, as numerical simulations or renormalization group techniques.
+Our formulation of probabilistic automata in terms of a classical statistical partition function opens rather promising avenues.
+This concerns, in particular the continuum limit for a very large number of cells.
+While functional integral methods are very well developed for this purpose, there is only little known for solutions of Schrödinger type evolution equations.